-Irritability, refusal to walk, or protection or guarding
+Irritability, refusal to walk, or protecting or guarding

 Often unpredictable changes in symptoms, from periods with no

 Even though pain is a common symptom of JIA, your child may not be able to describe the pain.
 Or he or she may

 be used to the pain.
 To know if your child is in pain, look for changes such as stiff movements, rubbing a joint or muscle, or avoiding movement.